 Statue of Robert Fulton

-This imposing statue commemorating Robert Fulton (1765–1815) portrays the famous American engineer and inventor with a model of his boat the Nassau, the first steam-powered ferry to operate between Manhattan and Brooklyn.
-Fulton revolutionized commercial steamboat travel, which fueled the rapid development of Brooklyn village around the Fulton Ferry landing.
-This area, now located under the Brooklyn Bridge, is depicted in Francis Guy’s Winter Scene of 1820, hanging nearby.
+This statue portrays the American engineer and inventor Robert Fulton (1765–1815) with a model of his boat the Nassau, the first steam-powered ferry to operate between Manhattan and Brooklyn.

 Zinc, paint, lead-tin solder, plaster (repairs)

 height: 126 in., 2500 lb.
 (320 cm, 1133.99kg) (show scale)